 When I first started at Borland Groover, we had been using MPLS circuits for years upon years, and that’s the only thing we really knew.
 MPLS circuits are traditionally very expensive.
 They’re legacy equipment.
 You don’t have a lot of bandwidth.
 It’s about latency.
 We were looking for something to replace that.
 Something that was obviously cheaper, that was the big thing.
 Cost was always going up through the roof.
 Something faster, something more reliable.
 And I wanted to find another company for the support side.

 Since moving to Uniti, it’s been night and day.
 Uniti’s a big company, but it has that small company feel for customer service.
 I know a lot of the technicians personally.
-I can reach out to them and say, “Hey, is there any issues going on?
+I can reach out to them and say, “Hey, are there any issues going on?
 Can you help me out with issue X, Y, Z?”
 I’ve worked with a lot of the engineers.
 During the whole transition to Uniti Fiber, I was involved with every step of the process.
-Planning, to being on site and seeing fiber getting pulled in the building, installation of the hardware, to actually seeing them turn up and getting the insight of how Uniti works behind the scenes.
+From planning, to being on site and seeing fiber getting pulled in the building, to installation of the hardware, to actually seeing them turn up and getting the insight of how Uniti works behind the scenes.

 Since transitioning over to Uniti, I get full transparency.
 I get to see how everything works in the background.
 I get to have contact information all the way up to the top level in Uniti.
 And it’s been great.
 They’ve been very helpful, super friendly, and I can reach out to them anytime I need help.